Baculum: Etymology

-The word baculum meant "stick" or "staff" in Latin and originated from βάκλον, baklon "stick".
+The word baculum means "stick" or "staff" in Latin and originates from βάκλον, baklon "stick".

 Function

 The baculum is used for copulation and varies in size and shape by species.
 Its evolution may be influenced by sexual selection, and its characteristics are sometimes used to differentiate between similar species.
 A bone in the penis allows a male to mate for a long time with a female, which can be a distinct advantage in some mating strategies.
 The length of the baculum may be related to the duration of copulation in some species.
 In carnivorans and primates, the length of the baculum appears to be influenced by postcopulatory sexual selection.
 In some bat species, the baculum can also protect the urethra from compression.

 Presence in mammals

-Mammals having a penile bone (in males) and a clitoral bone (in females) include various eutherians:
+The baculum is absent in monotreme (egg-laying) and marsupial (pouch-bearing) mammals.
+Mammals having a penile bone include various eutherians (placental mammals):